Funeral Plans and All That New Orleans Jazz

 Making the most of life

 I know the personal parts sound eccentric, but life and death are what we make them.
-Aaron Purmourt's personal obituary shows what life can be (he was the husband of Health Union 2019 Connexion speaker Nora McInerney).
+Aaron Purmourt's personal obituary shows what life can be.

 We can either make it a monster movie or infinite glowing beauty.
 Personally, I like the Mexican concept of 3 deaths (Coco), where we live on in memories after bodily death and burial (until we aren’t remembered anymore).
 I’ve always felt that when it comes, I’ll be going to a better place, so it’s more fitting to go out with a "toodle-loo" like poet Allen Ginsburg.